egoist/next-fullstack-starter/README.md

 #### Variable casing

-Use snake_case in `schema.prisma` and GraphQL types, otherwise camelCase is preferred.
+Use PascalCase for Component name, otherwise camelCase is preferred.

 #### Filename casing

-Use PascalCase for React Components, other wise use kebab-case.
+Use PascalCase for React component files, other wise use kebab-case.

 ## License